NaraGuimma/api_nodejs/README.md

 # **Creating an API with NodeJS**

-This oroject is part of Coursera catalogue:https://www.coursera.org/learn/api-nodejs
+This project is part of Coursera catalogue:https://www.coursera.org/learn/api-nodejs

 The goal is to create an API with the following methods: